Advice for Safely Towing Your Wood Chipper

 There are many variables on transporting your machine depending on the kind of wood chipper you own.

-Here we give our advice on best practice when towing your wood chipper to site and back home again safely.
+Here we give our advice on best practice to safely tow your wood chipper to site and back home again.

 Who can tow a wood chipper?

 In the UK, anyone holding a full driving licence with a category B entitlement can drive a vehicle with a gross weight up to 3500kg and tow a wood chipper (or trailer) up to 750kg.
 It is an important consideration to include the weight of any fuel in your wood chipper within your allowance; all Timberwolf Sub 750kg wood chippers remain under this benchmark towing weight, even when full* of fuel.

 It is possible for drivers with a category B entitlement to tow a wood chipper or trailer with a gross weight over 750kg, as long as the combined gross weight (maximum permitted weight) of the vehicle and trailed equipment does not exceed 3,500kg e.g. a vehicle with a gross weight of 2,500kg can tow a trailer with a gross weight of 1,000kg, a total gross weight (maximum permitted weight) of 3500kg.

 For combined vehicle and trailer gross weights exceeding 3,500kg where the wood chipper (or trailer) weighs over 750kg, drivers are required to have a category B+E on their licence.
 Driving licences issued before 1st January 1997 had B+E entitlement automatically included, but individuals with licences issued after this date need to complete an additional car and trailer towing driving test to obtain the B+E entitlement.
 With a B+E entitlement your vehicle and trailed equipment weight must not exceed 7,000kg as the maximum vehicle weight is 3,500kg and the maximum weight of a trailer with overrun brakes is 3,500kg.